callb4ck/rockfetch/README.md

 * Void

 # Note: Fedora
-Since version 0.1.6, to count packages on Fedora, rockfetch will attempt to read the `/var/cache/dnf/packages.db` database with rusqlite (sqlite3).
+Since version `0.1.6`, to count packages on Fedora, rockfetch will attempt to read the `/var/cache/dnf/packages.db` database with rusqlite (sqlite3).

+Since version `0.1.7`, to count packages on Fedora, rockfetch will attempt to read the `/var/lib/rpm/rpmdb.sqlite` database with rusqlite (sqlite3).

 This is default behaviour.

-If you'd prefer rockfetch to behave in the old way, calling the `rpm` command instead of reading DNF's package database, disable the `fedora-sqlite` feature by compiling with the flag: `--no-default-features` or by editing the  `Cargo.toml` file manually (by removing `"fedora-sqlite"` from `default = [...]`).
+If you'd prefer rockfetch to behave in the old way, calling the `rpm` command instead of reading RPM's package database, disable the `fedora-sqlite` feature by compiling with the flag: `--no-default-features` or by editing the  `Cargo.toml` file manually (by removing `"fedora-sqlite"` from `default = [...]`).